firedrakeproject/firedrake/.github/PULL_REQUEST_TEMPLATE/bug_fix_or_feature.md

 # Description
 Please include a summary of the changes introduced by this PR.
 Additionally include any relevant motivation and context.
-List any dependencies that are required for this change, other PRs and associated issues.
+List any dependencies that are required for this change, other PRs upon which this may depend, and associated issues.

 ## Associated Pull Requests:
 - Make a list (with links!)